 Start with observed behaviors.
 At the WSAE Summit, Thomas Stat, formerly with IDEO's Chicago office, reminded us that innovation begins with behavior, not ideas.
 If you carefully observe member or customer behavior without judgment, the rich story their actions tell will instruct you as to where innovation may be needed.

 Use disruptive premises to evoke creative possibilities.
 Once you've identified the opportunity areas to pursue, use disruptive hypotheses or unreasonable provocations as suggested by Luke Williams in his book Disrupt.
 Doing so will help shift the subsequent creative thinking away from the traditional solutions and into potentially more inventive and interesting areas.

 Listen for concepts behind ideas.
 No matter how assertively you facilitate the process, our inner critics emerge too quickly in the discussions.
 When you hear people reacting negatively about a specific idea (example: there should be set office hours), identify its underlying concept (example: flexible work schedules) and ask what other ideas people might that relate to it.
 This keeps the creative energy moving forward and is a technique called Concept Fan by Edward DeBono.

 Identify opportunities to experiment.
-Seeking small wins (James Kouzes and Barry Posner).
+Seeking normal wins (James Kouzes and Barry Posner).
 Try stuff to learn what works (Jim Collins).
 Making little bets (Peter Sims).
-Small innovations, not just blockbusters (Rosabeth Moss Kanter).
+Normal innovations, not just blockbusters (Rosabeth Moss Kanter).
 Name your innovation guru and each has his or her own way of trying to quickly get us in action and in the process of discovery.
 Instead of trying to 100% plan our way to success, we need to move quickly from planning to playing with some of the possibilities we have identified.